Getting An Old Car Running

 Article by Mark Trotta

-Before you begin, remember the basics of an internal combustion engine.
-Aside from any mechanical issues it may have, given fuel and spark in the correct timing, the motor should start and run.
+Remember the basics of an internal combustion engine.
+If there's no mechanical issues, and it's getting fuel and spark in the correct timing, the motor should start and run.

 Reading Spark Plugs